Energy-Based Models for Continual Learning: Rethinking Existing Continual Learning

 The most common way to do classification with deep neural networks is to use a softmax output layer in combination with a cross-entropy loss.
-In continual learning, virtually all existing methods for classification are based on the softmax-based classifier (SBC) \cite{li2017learning,van2019three,pellegrini2019latent,zenke2017continual}.
-In this section, we start by describing classification with a softmax-based classifier.
-We then describe the challenges of softmax-based classification in CL.
+In continual learning, most existing methods for classification are based on the softmax-based classifier (SBC).